phenomnomnominal/betterer/website/blog/2020-5-15-improving-accessibility-with-betterer.md

 ## That's it!

 That's all I got for now.
-Please let me know what you think in the comments or hit me up on the [Twitters](https://twitter.com/phenomnominal)! 🦄
+Please let me know what you think on [Twitter](https://twitter.com/phenomnominal)! 🦄